bgoonz/docs-collection/github/github/setting-up-and-managing-your-enterprise/managing-users-in-your-enterprise/roles-in-an-enterprise.md

 ---
 title: Roles in an enterprise
-intro: 'Everyone in an enterprise is a member of the enterprise.
-To control access to your enterprise''s settings and data, you can assign different roles to members of your enterprise.'
+intro: "Everyone in an enterprise is a member of the enterprise.
+To control access to your enterprise's settings and data, you can assign different roles to members of your enterprise."
-product: '{% data reusables.gated-features.enterprise-accounts %}'
+product: "{% data reusables.gated-features.enterprise-accounts %}"
 redirect_from:
   - /github/setting-up-and-managing-your-enterprise-account/roles-for-an-enterprise-account
   - /articles/permission-levels-for-a-business-account/
   - /articles/roles-for-an-enterprise-account
   - /github/setting-up-and-managing-your-enterprise/roles-in-an-enterprise
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Enterprise
 ---

 ## About roles in an enterprise

 Everyone in an enterprise is a member of the enterprise.
 You can also assign administrative roles to members of your enterprise.
 Each administrator role maps to business functions and provides permissions to do specific tasks within the enterprise.